UdaySravanK/RNSwipeButton/README.md

 <div>
   <h2 style="color:darkgreen;">Making changes and seeing them in the demo app</h2>
   <p>Mapping the local npm package using `npm link` is not working for me but you can give a try and update this readme to help others.<p>
-  <p>Workaroud is simply copy the `src` folder from the `RNSwipeButton` and paste it in `RNSwipeButtonDemo` app.
-In the demo app, you see `App.tsx`.
+  <p>Workaroud is simply copy the `src` folder from the `RNSwipeButton` and paste it in `RNSwipeButtonDemo` app "app\(tabs)" folder.
+In the demo app, you see `index.tsx` with HomeScreen.
 When you open it, you will see a commented import and a note.
 Simply use the copied source code.
 I understand it is not the ideal way to work but this is a simple component and won't take more than 10seconds to do this.</p>
 </div>

 <hr>